Bucetears/SQL_Recipe_Party/README.md

 - I would like to add a completed filtered to the code.
 - I think it would be great if there were less while loops.
-- I would prefer to make the amounts of the ingredients separate from the food so we could filter by individual food items in the future.
+- I would prefer it if the view recipe and stuff was a little more easy to read.